royger/xen/docs/misc/xen-command-line.markdown

 >> applicable to a PV dom0.
 Also note that if `strict` mode is enabled
 >> then conventional RAM pages not assigned to dom0 will not be mapped.

+> `reserved`

+> Default: `true` on Intel hardware, `false` otherwise

+>> Use this to work around firmware issues providing incorrect RMRR or IVMD
+>> entries.
+Rather than only mapping RAM pages for IOMMU accesses for Dom0,
+>> all memory regions marked as reserved in the memory map that don't overlap
+>> with any MMIO region from emulated devices will be identity mapped.

 ### iommu\_dev\_iotlb\_timeout
 > `= <integer>`